All Israel

 France is one of four countries that has formally recognized a Palestinian state.

-Spain has also made headlines this year both for its recognition of a Palestinian state and for several incidents of antisemitism that have rattled the European nation.
+Spain also made headlines this year both for its recognition of a Palestinian state, along with several incidents of antisemitism that have rattled the European nation.

-UK Prime Minister Keir Starmer said “the agreement must now be implemented in full, without delay, and accompanied by the immediate lifting of all restrictions on life-saving humanitarian aid to Gaza.”
+British Prime Minister Keir Starmer said, “The agreement must now be implemented in full, without delay, and accompanied by the immediate lifting of all restrictions on life-saving humanitarian aid to Gaza.”

-New Zealand Foreign Minister Winston Peters called on both sides to “continue working toward a comprehensive resolution.”
+New Zealand Foreign Minister Winston Peters urged both sides to “continue working toward a comprehensive resolution.”

 In a statement, he emphasized that “Hamas must release all hostages, and Israel must pull back its forces to the agreed-upon line,” adding that this represents “a vital first step toward lasting peace.”